rails/rails/guides/source/configuring.md

 * `config.force_ssl` forces all requests to be under HTTPS protocol by using `ActionDispatch::SSL` middleware.

 * `config.log_level` defines the verbosity of the Rails logger.
-This option defaults to `:debug` for all modes except production, where it defaults to `:info`.
+This option defaults to `:debug` for all modes except production, where it defaults to `:warn`.

 * `config.log_tags` accepts a list of methods that respond to `request` object.
 This makes it easy to tag log lines with debug information like subdomain and request id — both very helpful in debugging multi-user production applications.